htdebeer/pandocomatic/documentation/glossary.md

 :   The directory used by pandocomatic to resolve relative paths.
 Use this directory to store preprocessors, pandoc templates, pandoc filters, postprocessors, setup scripts, and cleanup scripts.
-Defaults to pandoc's data directory.
+It defaults to pandoc's data directory.

 pandocomatic configuration file